DHTMLX/docs-spreadsheet/docs/api/spreadsheet_addcolumn_method.md

 ### Description

-@short: adds a new column into the spreadsheet
+@short: Adds a new column into the spreadsheet

 ### Usage